Digby Law's Soup Cookbook, 9781869711030

 Digby Law

-Digby Law was a gourmet chef, food writer and broadcaster whose cookery books helped change the way New Zealanders approached food and eating.
-When he died in 1987 at the age of 51 he had written a series of five books.
+Digby Law was a gourmet chef, food writer, and broadcaster whose cookery books helped change the way New Zealanders approached food and eating.
+When he died in 1987 at the age of 51, he had written a series of five books.

-Digby didn’t train to be a cook; he was self-taught and learnt by experience.
+Digby didn’t train to be a cook; he was self-taught and learned by experience.
 His simple explanations of ingredients and methods enabled both new and experienced cooks to make his recipes with great success.

-He was a food columnist for the Auckland Metro magazine, had a radio cooking programme and worked as a consultant for television and magazine commercials.
+He was a food columnist for the Auckland Metro magazine, had a radio cooking programme, and worked as a consultant for television and magazine commercials.

 Returns